-Unless you have been told otherwise, the nurse at the District Nursing Clinic should remove the stitches.
-It will be necessary for you to phone up and make this appointment yourself.
-This will be explained to you after your surgery.
+Unless you have been told otherwise, a nurse at a local treatment room will remove the stitches.
+You will need to phone up and make this appointment yourself.
+This should be done as soon as possible after your surgery as the treatment room appointments fill up quickly.
+This will be explained after your surgery, and you will be given a form with all the details required to arrange the appointment.

-You will be given a form which details your treatment and the number and type of stitches in the wound.
-Take this to the district nurses when you attend to have your stitches removed.
+The form, which also details your treatment and the number of stitches in the wound must be taken with you to the treatment room when you attend to have your stitches removed.